saadeddinne/Rocket_Elevators_REST_API_week9/README.md

 #### How to use:

-- in the body of the request change : "status": "Completed".
-- the ID in the route must much the id in the body
+- Please keep the body of request none (no need for the body just id and action: inprogress) in the bar adress.
-  EXAMPLE: ID = 3

 ```ssh
 https://restapisaadeddine.azurewebsites.net/api/Intervention/3/completed